The Berlie Doherty Learning and Resource Centre

 As part of Upton Hall School's Ada Lovelace scheme, the library hosts an Ada Lovelace discussion group each half term.
 Students in Key Stage 4 & 5 are invited to discuss key current issues and journals in their areas of study.

-Miss Pearson and Mrs Douglas are assisted in the library by a team of Library Assistants.
+Mrs McDonald and Mrs Douglas are assisted in the library by a team of Library Assistants.
 These pupils help others to use the library, issue and return resources, process new books and help to promote reading for pleasure.

 The recommended reads lists are tailored for each year group to introduce students to books to read for pleasure.
 Lists include addictive reads, featured books, quick reads, future classics and classics.
 Click here to see the recommended reads lists.